stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

-macvendorlookup.com -> For getting MAC vendor info if no info was found in the local maxmind db ip-api.com -> For getting ASN info about IPs if no info was found in our Redis DB ipinfo.io -> For getting your public IP virustotal.com -> For getting scores about downloaded files, domains, IPs and URLs urlhaus-api.abuse.ch -> For getting info about contacted IPs and domains
+macvendorlookup.com -> For getting MAC vendor info if no info was found in the local maxmind db ip-api.com -> For getting ASN info about IPs if no info was found in our Redis DB ipinfo.io -> For getting your public IP virustotal.com -> For getting scores about domains, IPs and URLs urlhaus-api.abuse.ch -> For getting info about contacted IPs and domains

 ---